Random Diophantine Equations in the Primes: Introduction

 If a Diophantine equation is solvable in $\bQ$, then it is also solvable in $\bR$ and in $\bQ_{p}$ for all primes $p$.
 If the converse also holds, then we say that the equation satisfies the Hasse principle.
 In this paper, we discuss equations of the form:

-where $a_{j}$ are nonzero integer constants and $x_{j}$ are prime variables.
-We write $\ba=(a_{1},...,a_{s})$ to mean a tuple of integers, which are always assumed to be nonzero unless stated otherwise, and we let $|\ba|=\max |a_{j}|$.
+where $a_{1},\dots,a_{s}$ are nonzero integer constants and $x_{j}$ are prime variables.
+We write $\ba=(a_{1},\dots,a_{s})$ to mean a tuple of integers, which are always assumed to be nonzero unless stated otherwise, and we let $|\ba|=\max |a_{j}|$.

 The circle method is a useful tool for proving that the Hasse principle holds for certain families of equations, provided there are sufficiently many variables.
 For example, it can be shown that when $k$ is odd or $a_{j}$ do not all have the same sign, \eqref{maineq} has nontrivial integer solutions for all sufficiently large $s$, so that in particular the Hasse principle holds \cite[Theorem 9.1]{vaughan}.
-Brüdern and Dietmann showed \cite{bd2014} that the Hasse principle still holds for $s\ge 3k+2$ ``most of the time''.
+Brüdern and Dietmann showed \cite{bd2014} that the Hasse principle still holds for $s\ge 3k+2$ ``almost always''.
 More precisely, if we randomly choose an equation in the box $|\ba|\le A$ then the Hasse principle holds with probability $1-o(1)$ as $A\rightarrow \infty$.
 In the first part of this paper, we will show an analogous result, but where we are interested only in solutions in the primes.
-For this we will need an analogue of the Hasse principle which we call the prime Hasse principle. \begin{principle} [Prime Hasse principle] Given $f_{1},...,f_{r}\in \bZ[x_{1},...,x_{s}]$ homogeneous polynomials, we say that the system of equations $f_{1}(\bx)=...=f_{r}(\bx)=0$ satisfies the prime Hasse principle if the following holds:
+For this we will need an analogue of the Hasse principle which we call the prime Hasse principle.
+Let $\bR^{+}=\{x\in \bR: x>0\}$ and $\bZ_{p}^{\times}=\{x \in \bQ_{p}:|x|_{p}=1\}$. \begin{principle} [Prime Hasse principle] Let $f_{1},\dots,f_{r}\in \bZ[x_{1},\dots,x_{s}]$ be homogeneous.
+We say that the system of equations $f_{1}(\bx)=\cdots=f_{r}(\bx)=0$ satisfies the prime Hasse principle if the following holds: